evodify/allele-specific-expression/README.md

 # Allele-specific expression

-This repository contains code to perform allele-specific expression analysis (ASE) using hierarchical Bayesian model that utilize the information on both DNA and RNA variation and allow both global and locus-specific inferences about allele-specific expression.
+This repository contains code to perform allele-specific expression analysis (ASE) using hierarchical Bayesian model that utilize the information on both DNA and RNA variation and allow both global and locus-specific inferences about allele-specific expression ([Skelly et al. 2011](https://dx.doi.org/10.1101/gr.119784.110)).

 This particular instruction is adopted to analyze the data of *Capsella bursa-pastoris* (Brassicaceae).

 ## Obtain count data